mjohndus/barcode/README.md

 `th` - Distance from text baseline to bottom of modules.
 Default is 10.
 Applies to linear barcodes only.

-`st` - Showtext set 0 disables text on output Default is 1.
+`st` - Showtext set to 0 disables text on output Default is 1.
 Applies to linear barcodes only.

 `ms` - Module shape.
 One of: `s` for square, `r` for round, or `x` for X-shaped.
 Default is `s`.
 Applies to matrix barcodes only.